What can you do as a free member?

 classic.jpg

-This mode is what makes the game harder than it normally is.
-Classic Mode enables the perma-death feature.
+Classic Mode enables the perma-death feature, a feature present in the series' older titles.
 Units you control that have their HP depleted will permanently die, and become unusable in maps afterward.

-Luckily, this game introduces the Divine Pulse mechanic, which allows you to redo turns a certain number of times per battle, meaning you do not have to restart the map each time one of your units meets a tragic fate.
+Luckily, this game introduces the Divine Pulse mechanic, which allows you to redo turns a certain number of times per battle.
+This means you do not have to restart the map if one of your units meets a tragic fate.

 What Happens to Dead Units?